 Keeping a good level of selenium might be harder than it looks.
 Levels in food can be low or high depending on where you live, and might be changing with global climate changes, so it’s hard to say if you’re getting enough even with a healthy diet.
 Get it in a handful of Brazil nuts, most seafood, and organ meats.
 Wondering if you’re getting too much?
 Stay tuned for our next post on antioxidant recycling, but we’ll give you a hint now: watch out for a fruity breath!

-Work hard, rest hard, and eat a varied, generally good diet that includes a lot of vegetables, high quality organ meats, and the occasional supplement if you need it to maximize your glutathione.
+Work hard, rest hard, and eat a varied, eat good glutathione food sources.
+Such as a diet that includes a lot of vegetables, high quality organ meats, and the occasional supplement to maximize your glutathione.
 The most impactful recommendations are:

 ✅ Eat the rainbow, including greens and pungent white veggies like garlic and onion.